bombasticSlacks/Aspirant/Game/Channel.md

 There are no mundane channel actions there should always be a chance to fail.

 ### Restrictions
 Unlike with most skills, channeling is a complex field.
-There is a limit on what actviities you can attempt to cast based on discipline and [Magic-Training](Magic-Training).
+There is a limit on what activities you can attempt to cast based on discipline and [Magic-Training](Magic-Training).
 Without [Attuned](Magic-Training#Attuned) you cannot use the channel skill.

 > So, a character with [Amateur Abjuration](Abjurer#Amateur%20Abjuration) can at most attempt the magical feats described there, anything beyond that would be impossible.